commonwealthcurrents/commonwealthcurrents.github.io/_posts/2024-09-15-polestar-tour.md

 Polestar is clearly aiming to push the envelope with the Polestar 4, not just in terms of performance but also in design and technology integration.
 It’s a bold statement about where they see the future of electric vehicles heading.

-### The Tech Behind the Beauty Engineering Excellence
+###The Tech Behind the Beauty: Engineering Excellence

 For the tech enthusiasts out there, it’s worth diving deeper into what’s under the hood—or rather, the floor—of these vehicles.
 Both the Polestar 3 and 4 are built on advanced electric platforms that maximize space and efficiency.
 The battery packs are integrated into the floor, lowering the center of gravity and improving handling.